An Awareness of Breast Cancer

 – Surviving after Breast Cancer

-Several walks and runs can be found to promote and remember those who have been affected by breast cancer
+Several walks and runs can be found to promote and remember the Awareness of Breast Cancer.

 Back in 2009 – over 190,000 women are expected to be diagnosed with Breast Cancer.
 And that number continues to increase.
 And around 40,000+ women are expected to die this year alone.